thomasianwieling/moodle-enrol_evento/README.md

 Features:

  * Enrol students and teacher based on the Evento module
- * Suspend student and teacher, if they do not have anymore a vaild ernolment
+ * Suspend student and teacher, if they do not have a vaild enrolment anymore
  * Enrol based on the "Anlassnummer" from different Evento-modules in a course
  * Enrol a class in a course
  * Name the enrolment method